As we have seen, pairs provide a primitive “glue” that we can use to

 reach the leaves of the tree.
 As an example, compare the length

-procedure of 2.2.1 with the count-leaves
+procedure of 2.2.1 with the count-leaves procedure, which

 returns the total number of leaves of a tree: